-- (1) A water resource plan must provide for environmental watering to occur in a way that: - (a) is consistent with: - (i) the environmental watering plan; and - (ii) the Basin-wide environmental watering strategy; and - (b) contributes to the achievement of the objectives in Part 2 of Chapter 8. - (2) For the purposes of subsection (1), the water resource plan must be prepared having regard to: - (a) the most recent version of the long-term watering plan prepared in accordance with the requirements of Division 3 of Part 4 of Chapter 8; and - (b) the views of local communities, including bodies established by a Basin State that express community views in relation to environmental watering.
+(1) A water resource plan must provide for environmental watering to occur in a way that:

+- (a) is consistent with: - (i) the environmental watering plan; and - (ii) the Basin-wide environmental watering strategy; and - (b) contributes to the achievement of the objectives in Part 2 of Chapter 8. - (2) For the purposes of subsection (1), the water resource plan must be prepared having regard to: - (a) the most recent version of the long-term watering plan prepared in accordance with the requirements of Division 3 of Part 4 of Chapter 8; and - (b) the views of local communities, including bodies established by a Basin State that express community views in relation to environmental watering.

-Sub- section Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The WRP provides for environ nment tal watering that: MET is consistent with the EWP and BWS True Schedule B WRP ss.
+10.26 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 1 The WRP provides for environmental watering that: MET is consistent with the EWP and BWS True Schedule B WRP ss.
 1.7, 4.2 Schedule D, s.
 6 (including ss.
-6.1.1, 6.2.1-6.2.2), Table 6-2 Draft LTWPs 2018 - 2019 Final LTWPs 2019 Schedule B refers to WRP ss.
+6.1.1, 6.2.1, 6.2.2), Table 6-2 Draft LTWP 2018 Schedule B refers to WRP ss.
 1.7 and 4.2 as addressing s.
 10.26 of the Basin Plan.
 Text for accreditation in s.
 1.7 relates to s.
-10.26(2)(b) and is discussed in the relevant assessment test below.
+10.26(2)(b) of the Basin Plan and is discussed in the relevant assessment test below.
 Text for accreditation at s.
-4.2 refers to sections 6.1.1, 6.2.1 - 6.2.2 and Table 6-2 of Schedule D as demonstrating that the draft LTWPs referenced for Schedule D provides for the surface water requirements of groundwater dependent PEAs and PEFs.
-Examination of the cited material confirms that Schedule D has considered the risks to PEAs and PEFs that are either
+4.2 refers to ss.
+6.1.1, 6.2.1, 6.2.2 and Table 6-2 of Schedule D as demonstrating that the draft LTWP referenced for Schedule D

-Sub- section Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome solely dependent on groundwater or are surface water PEAs and PEFs with a groundwater component (e.g. instream ecological values).
-This is also consistent with the relevant draft LTWPs 2018 and the final versions of the LTWPs 2019 (as submitted to the MDBA in December 2019, as discussed further in the test for s.
-10.26(2)(a)) which provides for environmental watering that relates to the surface water component of the environmental watering requirements of groundwater dependent priority environmental assets and ecosystem functions in the WRP area.
+10.26 Subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Final LTWP 2020 provides for the surface water requirements of groundwater dependent PEAs and PEFs.
+Examination of the cited material confirms that Schedule D has considered the risks to PEAs and PEFs that are either solely dependent on groundwater or are surface water PEAs and PEFs with a groundwater component (e.g. instream ecological values).
+This is consistent with the draft LTWP 2018 and the most recent version of the LTWP (Final LTWP 2020), discussed further in the test for s.
+10.26(2)(a)), which provides for environmental watering that relates to the surface water component of the environmental watering requirements of groundwater dependent PEAs and PEFs in the WRP area.
 It is also consistent with both the BWS 2014 and the BWS 2019 (as discussed below) which includes only environmental outcomes for surface-water.
-Further, the cited sections of Schedule D, including Table 6-2, describe the relationship between the identification and assessment of risks and the environmental watering plan (Chapter 8 of the Basin Plan), as well as between GDEs and the EWRs identified in the draft LTWPs 2018.
-The Authority is satisfied that, in the context of groundwater management, the proposed WRP provides for environmental watering consistently with the EWP (contained in Chapter 8 of the Basin Plan).
-Note: Basin-wide Environmental Watering Strategy It is noted that the proposed WRP has been prepared with reference to the 2014 Basin-wide Environmental Watering Strategy (BWS 2014).
-The BWS 2014 is nominated as the relevant version for the proposed WRP as it was the version
+Further, the cited sections of Schedule D, including Table 6-2, describe the relationship between the identification and assessment of risks and the environmental watering plan (Chapter 8 of the Basin Plan), as well as between GDEs and the EWRs identified in the draft LTWP 2018.
+The Authority is satisfied that, in the context of groundwater management, the proposed WRP